-We were impacted by adverse macroeconomic and geopolitical conditions.
-These conditions include but are not limited to inflation, foreign currency fluctuations, slowing of economic activity around the globe, unstable global credit markets and financial conditions, in part due to rising interest rates, and lower consumer spending.
-In addition, the war in Ukraine has further increased existing global supply chain, logistics, and inflationary challenges.
+We are being impacted by uncertain macroeconomic and geopolitical conditions.
+These conditions include but are not limited to inflation, foreign currency fluctuations, slowing of economic activity around the globe, unstable global credit markets and financial conditions, in part due to rising interest rates, and cautious consumer spending.
+In addition, the war in Ukraine and the Israeli-Palestinian military conflict have further increased existing global economic challenges, including supply chain, logistics, and inflationary challenges.
 Such global or regional economic and political conditions adversely affect demand for our products.
-These conditions also have an impact on our suppliers, causing increases in cost of materials and higher shipping and transportation rates, and as a result impacting the pricing of our products.
+These conditions could have an impact on our suppliers, causing increases in cost of materials and higher shipping and transportation rates, and as a result impact the pricing of our products.
 We purchase certain products and key hardware components from a limited number of sources, including in some cases only a single supplier for some products and components, and depend on the supply chain, including freight, to receive components, transport finished goods and deliver our products across the world.
-The industry-wide global supply chain challenges, including with respect to manufacturing, transportation and logistics could impact our operational and financial performance adversely, including impact on our subscribers and their spending habits, impact on our marketing efforts, and effect on our suppliers.
-Delays, interruptions and disruptions in our supply chain have and could continue to impact our ability to maintain supplies of products and the costs associated with obtaining products.
-While we have made improvements to our supply chain since the second half of the fiscal year 2022, we continue to work to mitigate the disruption we have experienced during the three months ended March 31, 2023.
+The industry-wide global supply chain challenges, including with respect to manufacturing, transportation and logistics could impact our operational and financial performance adversely, including impacts on our subscribers and their spending habits, could impact on our marketing efforts, and effects on our suppliers.
 If macroeconomic and geopolitical conditions do not improve or if they worsen, then our results of operations may be negatively impacted.
+Our recent cost-restructuring efforts are helping us to improve our operational excellence and to mitigate the impact of these macroeconomic and geopolitical conditions.